 SUGGESTION - Once a year take your scooter to an authorized Drive Medical provider for inspection and maintenance.

 XII.
 BASIC TROUBLESHOOTING

 The diagnostic flash codes for your scooter are designed to help you perform basic troubleshooting quickly and easily.
-A diagnostic flash code can be displayed in one of two ways:
+A diagnostic flash code is displayed by: